Ashargin/DivideFold/README.md

 # DivideFold

 This repository contains the DivideFold model for predicting the secondary structure of long RNAs. \
-The goal of this method is to recursively partition the input sequence into smaller fragments and use an existing structure prediction tool to predict the secondary structures of the fragments.
+The goal of this method is to recursively partition the input sequence into smaller fragments and use an existing structure prediction tool on the fragments.
 Then, the predicted structures are reassembled to form the global structure prediction for the input sequence. \
 DivideFold aims to partition the sequence in a way that the structure is conserved as much as possible.

 ## Requirements

+Python >= 3.9
+Keras >= 3.2.1
-DivideFold requires Python >= 3.9, Keras >= 3.2.1, and either PyTorch >= 2.5.0 or Tensorflow >= 2.16.1 as the Keras backend.
+PyTorch >= 2.5.0 or Tensorflow >= 2.16.1 as the Keras backend

 ## Installation